Appendix F. International Operations (Legacy)

 FAA Order JO 7110.10, Para 7-5-1, Canadian Transborder.

 - If an acknowledgment is not received within 30 minutes after departure, retransmit the message.
 AISR facilities transmit the contraction “REQ ACP” (request acceptance) and the complete aircraft identification.

-- Refer to Section B of the Canada and North Atlantic IFR Supplements for Canadian FSS and Area Control Center (ACC) telephone numbers.
+- Refer to Section B of the Canada and North Atlantic IFR Supplements for Canadian and Area Control Center (ACC) telephone numbers.

 - When correcting or revising a message, retransmit the complete message preceded by the contraction CHG (change).